neelajain19/Comptroller_HHC_Audits/README.md

 ## Project Background:

 As part of my investigative health class, I am looking into a troubling pattern of medical biopsies conducted on schizophrenia patients at NYC Health & Hospital South Brooklyn Health (formerly known as Coney Island Hospital.)
 My reporting partner and I are looking into whether the biopsies are part of a medical research program or being conducted on an improper basis.
-One of our sources, an emergency psychiatrist wondered if the procedures were coded erroneously as a way to take advantage of Medicaid reimbursement.
-(The majority of patients on whom the biopsies were conducted on were insured via Medicaid.)
-My conversation with her prompted me to begin looking further into improper billing purposes at the NYC Health & Hospitals Corporation (HHC).
+One of our sources, an emergency psychiatrist, wondered if the procedures were coded erroneously as a way to take advantage of Medicaid reimbursement.
+(The majority of patients on whom the biopsies were conducted were insured via Medicaid.)
+My conversation with her prompted me to begin looking further into improper billing practices at the NYC Health & Hospitals Corporation (HHC).

 ## Scrape Process: